Back to Articles

 • Normal distribution (bell curve)

-• Regular re-norming to account for the Flynn Effect
+• Regular renorming due to the Flynn effect

 • The Flynn Effect

-Researcher **James Flynn** discovered that IQ scores have been rising approximately 3 points per decade across populations worldwide.
+Researcher **James Flynn** discovered that IQ scores have been rising worldwide by about 3 points per decade.
 Possible explanations include:

 • Increased cognitive stimulation